As mentioned earlier interceptors are function. They will be called with some parameters and can return their modified values.

 Some important points from above example

-) will result in a thrown error.
-This is useful so we can have a common place to check for error (instead of checking ok
+Response.bodyIn Frest any non OK response (status outside 2xx) will result in a thrown error.
+This is useful so we can have a common place to check for error (instead of checking ok property in fetch response).

 Let’s look at how we implement error interceptor.
 Since we have created request and response interceptor to deal with JSON data, we’ll also create an interceptor to parse non OK response, if any.
 The tasks are